DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-ros2.md

     [default]
     region=********
     ```
-- Create credentials file:
+- Create a credentials file:
     ```
     sudo -H -u ggc_user nano credentials
     ```

-    In file paste following content, adjust values accordingly to keys that you created in previous step:
+    In the file paste the following content and adjust values according to the keys that you created in previous step:
     ```
     [default]
     aws_access_key_id=************